 Despite the civic outcry to protect the region, threats continue to plague Lake Baikal.
 In late 2006, the Russian government announced plans to construct the International Uranium Enrichment Center near Angarsk on the grounds of an existing nuclear facility located just 50 miles from Lake Baikal.
 The purpose of the center is to enrich uranium transported from other countries and then return it to them for reuse.
-Once the uranium is enriched, only 10 percent of the radioactive material will be returned to the customer, leaving 90 percent behind for storage.
+Once the uranium is enriched, only 10% of the radioactive material will be returned to the customer, leaving 90% behind for storage.

 Russia is the only country in the world willing to take radioactive materials from other countries for processing, long-term storage, and burial.
 Countries that do not currently have nuclear infrastructure are willing to pay a premium to Russia to do this dangerous work.
 This budding industry poses significant environmental and health risks.
-Uranium tailings, leftover waste in the form of sand after enrichment, consist of extremely harmful radioactive and toxic uranium hexafluoride.
+Uranium tailings—post-enrichment waste in the form of sand—consist of extremely harmful radioactive and toxic uranium hexafluoride.
 These tailings are preserved outside in sealed containers.
-Should these containers be compromised as a result of a fire or otherwise, uranium hexafluoride would leak into the air and form fluoric acid.
-If the radioactive sand is left on the ground and allowed to dry, wind can deposit it on vegetation, allowing radioactive materials to enter the food chain.
+Should the containers be compromised as a result of a fire or otherwise, uranium hexafluoride would leak into the air and form fluoric acid.
+If the radioactive sand is left on the ground and allowed to dry, wind can deposit it onto vegetation, allowing radioactive materials to enter the food chain.
 It can also wash into rivers and lakes, contaminating them.